exasol/bucketfs-client/doc/user_guide/user_guide.md

 BFSC uses specific URLs to refer to files or paths in a bucket.

 ```
-bfs[s]://<host>:<port>/<path-in-bucket>
+bfs[s]://<host>:<port>/[<path-in-bucket>]
 ```

 The protocol is either `bfs` or `bfss` for a connection that is TLS secured.

 You specify the host or IP address of the machine where the BucketFS service runs.
-Each service has its own port that you set in the BucketFS service configuration so a port number identifies the service.
+Each service has its own port that you set in the BucketFS service configuration, so a port number identifies the service.

 The first path element is the name of the bucket.
 The next elements are the path relative to that bucket's root.